Crafting Homes for Pollinators: Woodworking and Bee Boxes

 To ensure the reclaimed wood is safe and ready for crafting, tools like the Lumber Wizard and Little Wizard are invaluable.
 These are powerful handheld metal detectors designed specifically for woodworkers.

-The Lumber Wizard is an advanced tool capable of detecting nails, screws, wires, and other metal fragments in all kinds of wood.
+The Lumber Wizard is an advanced tool capable of for denailing and helping in detecting of nails, screws, wires, and other metal fragments in all kinds of wood.
 It can be particularly helpful when working with reclaimed wood, which might contain hidden metal objects that could damage woodworking tools or harm the woodworker.

 The Little Wizard is a more compact version of the Lumber Wizard, perfect for smaller workshops or for woodworkers on a budget.
 Despite its size, it still offers impressive precision in detecting metal within wood.